deze333/YapDatabase-ManualViewExample-Swift4/README.md

 Swift runtime crashes with EXC_BAD_ACCESS on block invocation of Swift closure when called from Objective-C.

+### How to make it happen:

+1. Use '+' icon to create a few entries
+2. Tap on any entry row, an exception should happen

 One way to patch this is to init metadata as an NSObject.
 For example: